Della Duck: History

-Prior to DuckTales
+Beginnings of the character

 Della was first mentioned in a 1937 Donald Duck Sunday strip on October 17, 1937, in which she writes a letter explaining to Donald that she is sending her sons to stay with him.
 This first appearance referred to Della as Donald's cousin, though later depictions would refer to her as Donald's sister.
 One year later, Della was mentioned in similar fashion in 1938's Donald Duck animated cartoon Donald's Nephews.
 This cartoon, which marked the film debut of Della's three sons (and Donald's nephews), Huey, Dewey, and Louie Duck, opened with Donald receiving a postcard from his sister (addressed "Dear Brother" and signed "Sister Dumbella"), letting him know that the three boys are coming to visit him.

+In a 1990 Duck family tree by Carl Barks, Donald's sister appears as "Thelma Duck".

-Della appeared as a child in the mid-1990s series The Life and Times of Scrooge McDuck, in which she and Donald wore identical sailor suits.
-She was also included in the Duck family tree by Don Rosa.
+In the 1993 Duck family tree by Don Rosa, she was renamed "Della".
+Rosa later included her in the mid-1990s series The Life and Times of Scrooge McDuck, in the story The Empire-Builder from Calisota (1994), in which she and Donald wore identical sailor suits in their childhood.

 Her first appearance in comics as an adult was in a 2014 Dutch-language Donald Duck comic, 80 is Prachtig!, created to celebrate Donald's 80th birthday.
 In this comic, Donald finally tells the nephews the story of their mother, depicting her in flashbacks; Della is depicted as a successful test pilot, the first woman to fly across the Atlantic Ocean, and stranded in space after test-flying a rocket ship that accidentally propelled her to near light speed.

+Youth in Dutch comics (2017)

+During 2017, Della appeared every month in the Dutch Donald Duck comic strips, appearing in a total of 22 stories, starting with "Donalds eerste schaatsles" ("Donald's First Skating Lesson"), published in January, to "Donalds eerste skiles" ("Donald's First Skiing Lesson"), published in December.
+The stories featuring Della focused mainly on her childhood with Donald, with the exception of two stories published in March, "Donalds eerste liedje" ("Donald's First Song") and "Donalds eerste afspraakje" ("Donald's First Date"), which showed them closer to adolescence.
+Subsequently, Della reappeared in June 2019 in the story "Haring met roomijs" ("Herring and Ice Cream") from the Donnie Duck comics, centered on Donald's childhood.